Comprehensive Salary Management in Enterprises: 2026 Guide

 ---

-Optimising salary management: best practices and tools 2026
+Optimise salary management: best practices and tools for 2026

 Choosing the right payroll software

-The market for payroll software in France is dominated by a few major players (Sage, Cegid, ADP, Silae, PayFit), but the choice must be made on specific criteria:
+The market for payroll software in France is dominated by a few major players (Sage, Cegid, ADP, Silae, PayFit), but the choice must be made on precise criteria:

 - Legal compliance: automatic regulatory updates (URSSAF, collective agreements)